The Raydrop | A new droplet generation device based on non-embedded co-flow-focusing

 A new configuration to fill the gap in the design of microfluidic droplet generators

-They have been difficult to implement (centering of the capillary), and commercially-available designs have shown poor flexibility for droplet production (> 100 µm diameter, < 1 kHz generation rate).
-Centering can be simplified by inserting two circular capillaries into a square outer flow capillary (figure 1 c,d), but the related manufacturing methods limit large scale production, and high throughput droplet production is still not achieved.
-A new configuration offers a promising alternative by placing the extraction tube without any surrounding confinement in front of the injection tube (see Fig. 1e).
-However, this system exclusively works in the jetting regime, which does not guarantee droplet monodispersity associated to the dripping regime.
+They have been difficult to implement (centering of the capillary), and commercially available designs have shown poor flexibility for droplet production (> 100 µm diameter, < 1 kHz generation rate).
+Centering can be simplified by inserting two circular capillaries into a square outer flow capillary (Figure 1c,d), but the related manufacturing methods limit large-scale production, and high-throughput capillary-based droplet production has still not been achieved.
+A new configuration offers a promising alternative by placing the extraction tube in front of the injection tube without any surrounding confinement (see Fig. 1e).
+However, this system works only in the jetting regime, which does not guarantee the droplet monodispersity associated with the dripping regime.